terramaster-tos/tos-app-pkg-tools/TOS 7 Application Development Guide/10_Permission_Model.md

 | File System: `<your-data-path>` | Runtime data storage |
 | User: `<your-appid>` (system user) | Isolated service execution |
 | Shared Folder: None | No user data access required |

+> **Docker applications** always declare `Shared Folder: None`: they create and mount no TNAS shared folders, and all of their persistent data is stored in the application data root `/Volume<N>/DockerAppData/<appid>/`.

 > **Runtime file manifest:** This table declares *permissions*.
 You must additionally declare every file/directory your application *creates at runtime* (temp files, generated config, logs, caches) in the required manifest — see [Section 12.9.6](12_Best_Practices.md#1296-application-declared-runtime-file-manifest-required).